chardma3/Capino/README.md

 In order to run the code for the project locally use the link provided to navigate to the project repository and the clone the project.

-### Forking the GitHub Repository

-I have forked the repository to create a copy of the original repository.
-I have done this by pressing the fork button at the top of the project repository.

 ## Credits